NEWLY DIAGNOSED

 - Microsatellite stable

-Think of it as checking whether the cell’s copying errors are piling up.
+Think of MSI like checking whether the cell’s spelling mistakes are piling up.

-Why it matters: MSI-high can make a tumour more recognisable to the immune system and may support immunotherapy eligibility in some settings.
-NCI explains that tumours with MSI-H or dMMR features can be promising targets for immunotherapy because they tend to have more mutations and may be more likely to be recognised by the immune system.
+Why it matters: MSI-high can make a tumour more recognisable to the immune system and may support immunotherapy eligibility in some treatment settings.

 Request: Please test and report MSI status, and confirm whether my tumour is MSI-high, MSI-low, or microsatellite stable.